nirum-lang/nirum-python/README.rst

 The Nirum_ runtime library for Python.
 Distributed under MIT license.

-(You probably don't need directly use this package.)
+(You probably don't need to directly use this package.)

 .. _Nirum: https://github.com/spoqa/nirum